-ART 231 Sculpture I. (3) F, S, SS
+ART 231 Sculpture I. (3)

 Exploration of sculptural forms through concepts related to basic materials.
 Focus on studio production, safety, aesthetic criticism, and history of sculpture.
 6 hours a week.
-Prerequisites: ART 113 and 115 or instructor approval.
+Fee.
+Prerequisites: both ART 113 and 115 or only instructor approval.

-ART 274 Wood I. (3) F, S
+ART 274 Wood I. (3) fall and spring

-Fundamental woodworking techniques to produce creative functional 3-dimensional objects.
+Sundamental woodworking techniques to produce creative functional 3D objects.
 6 hours a week.
+Fee.

 ART 331 Sculpture II.
-(3) F, S
+(3)

 Continuation of ART 231 with an emphasis on metal fabrication as an expressive sculptural process.
 Techniques in welding, cutting and bending of metals and their aesthetics.
 6 hours a week.
+Fee.
 Prerequisite: ART 231 or instructor approval.

 ART 332 Sculpture III.
-(3) F, S
+(3)

 Explorations in diverse media with a focus on mold making processes.
 Development of the sculpture portfolio.
 6 hours a week.
+Fee.
 Prerequisite: ART 331 or instructor approval.

 ART 333 Foundry Casting Methods.
-(3) F, S
+(3)

-The fine art and techniques of metal casting: mold making, foundry safety, finishing techniques, application of patinas, and history of casting.
+Fine art and techniques of metal casting: mold making, foundry safety, finishing techniques, application of patinas, and history of casting.
 6 hours a week.
 May be repeated for credit.
+Fee.
 Prerequisite: ART 332 or instructor approval.

 ART 374 Wood II.
-(3) F, S
+(3)

 Individual and directed problems in wood related to the production of unique functional art objects.
 6 hours a week.
-Prerequisites: ART 113 and 115 and 274 or instructor approval.

-ART 394 Special Topics, (1-4) N
+Fee.
+Prerequisites: a combination of ART 113 and 115 and 274 or only instructor approval.
+ART 394 Special Topics.
+(1-4)